This blog post is based on the book ‘Fast food Genocide’ By Joel Fuhrman with Robert. B.Phillips.

 Conscious consumption as the antidote to fast food consumption

-Much to my dismay but perhaps not as tragic as I may make it seem to be, understanding the economic systems that profit from obesity has shed light onto why advertising is so powerful in my food choices.
+Understanding the economic systems that profit from obesity has shed light onto why advertising is so powerful in my food choices.

 Lebanese-specific Fast Food Consumption